Skip to main content

 Surgery to place a central venous catheter

-Often before chemotherapy starts, a minor type of surgery is done to place a small flexible tube, called a central venous catheter (CVC) (also known as a central line or venous access device), into a large vein in the chest.
+Often before chemotherapy for AML starts, a minor type of surgery is done to place a small flexible tube, called a central venous catheter (CVC) (also known as a central line or venous access device), into a large vein in the chest.
 This may be done by a surgeon in the operating room, or by a special type of radiologist.
 The end of the tube stays just under the skin or sticks out in the chest area or upper arm.

 The CVC can be left in place during treatment (often for several months) to give intravenous (IV) medicines, such as chemotherapy, and to take blood samples for tests.
 This lowers the number of needle sticks needed during treatment.

 If you have a CVC, it is very important to learn how to care for it to keep it from getting infected.
+Your cancer care team will teach you or a caregiver how to take care of your CVC.

-https://www.uptodate.com/contents/acute-myeloid-leukemia-induction-therapy-in-medically-fit-adults on June 4, 2024.
+https://www.uptodate.com/contents/acute-myeloid-leukemia-induction-therapy-in-medically-fit-adults on December 3, 2024.

 National Comprehensive Cancer Network.
 NCCN Practice Guidelines in Oncology (NCCN Guidelines): Acute Myeloid Leukemia.
 V.3.2024.
-Accessed at https://www.nccn.org on June 3, 2024.
+Accessed at https://www.nccn.org on December 3, 2024.

 American Cancer Society Emails